JohnMops/Python/README.md

 Python Repository

-Welcome to the Python repository!
-This project contains various scripts and modules related to different functionalities and services.
-Below are the main folders and their links for easy navigation:
+Welcome to the Python repository by JohnMops.
+This repository contains various Python scripts and projects.
+Below is an organized list of the main folders and their respective subfolders.

-Folders

 AWS

+AWS
 Decorators

-GCP/GCS-Uploader
+Decorators
+GCP

+GCS-Uploader
 K8s

+K8s
+Other Files

+.gitignore
+README.md
 Getting Started

 To get started with any of the scripts, navigate to the respective folder and follow the instructions provided in the scripts or their respective README files (if available).